NetDenizen/booru-wizard/README.md

 * Consider adding metadata to the output files, which allow the software to more precisely recreate the state that it was in when those files were written.
 For instance, in ENTRY_QUESTION, tags can be added, however, the software does not know which tags to put in that entry question, when starting.

+* Consider a system for adding keybinds to specific question fields (which do not normally have them).

+* Consider replacing the tab navigation functionality with tab completion for autocomplete fields.
+The navigation could still be achieved with a modifier key.

 ### Open

 * I've considered adding more features to the image-viewer itself, such as the ability to zoom, and the ability to display animation. - Zooming implemented.
 Animation would likely involve complicated integration with ffmpeg libraries. wx animation support is too inconsistent between platforms.
 Specifically, the necessary methods are not supported for GTK.